Apelsinmack/Cryptaxation/README.md

 4. If you want to use rates from other sources, browse these files.
 The included files rates are taken from Riksbanken and Bitstamp.
 5. Pick an output path where the filled forms, detailed transactions.csv and report.csv will placed.
 6. Pick which years you want to fill K4 forms for.
 The Detailed transactions.csv and Yearly report.csv will be created for all the data.
-7. Press the Execute button and make sure not to press any keys until Cryptaxation informs it’s done.
+7. Press the Execute button and make sure not to press any keys until Cryptaxation informs itï¿½s done.
 It might take a while.
-8. It’s a good idea to check if the filled K4 forms looks correct.
+8. Itï¿½s a good idea to check if the filled K4 forms looks correct.
 9. If you want to know how much tax you will pay, you can find a summary for every year in the Yearly report.csv.

 ## Fields explanation